AhmedHosniFahmi/Security_notes/Penetration_Testing/PE/Windows/Groups Priv/Print Operators.md

 > Alternatively, from a GUI, we can open an administrative command shell and input the credentials of the account that is a member of the Print Operators group.

 ---
-### Capcom Driver Abuse

-The driver `Capcom.sys` contains functionality to allow any user to execute shellcode with SYSTEM privileges.
-We can use our privilege `SeLoadDriverPrivilege` to load this vulnerable driver and escalate privileges.

-#### The Long Way
+#### Enabling SeLoadDriverPrivilege

+> Check [Notes](%2E%2E/Notes.md#Enabling%20Disabled%20Privileges) for another way to enable the disabled privileges.

-Use [this](https://raw.githubusercontent.com/3gstudent/Homework-of-C-Language/master/EnableSeLoadDriverPrivilege.cpp) tool to load the driver.
+Use [this](https://raw.githubusercontent.com/3gstudent/Homework-of-C-Language/master/EnableSeLoadDriverPrivilege.cpp) tool to enable `SeLoadDriverPrivilege`  to be able to load the driver and add those headers at first:
-Before using it add those headers:

 ```C
 #include <windows.h>